 Reasons to visit Key West as a solo traveller

 - Fun place, plenty of other people

 - Plenty of outdoor activities

 Where to stay in Key West as a solo traveller

 Key West has some wonderful waterfront hotels but we prefer staying in any of the amazing inns or B&Bs.
 The Marquesa Hotel is one of our favourites.

 Suggested by Holly of Globeblogging

-With year-round warm temperatures and a range of sights and activities to satisfy any kind of traveller, destinations don’t come much more ideal for a solo trip than the beautiful island of Oahu in Hawaii.
+With year-round warm temperatures and a range of sights and activities to satisfy any kind of traveller, solo travel destinations don’t come more ideal than the beautiful island of Oahu in Hawaii.
 Whether you like to shop, relax on the beach, take in some history or nature, sample the local foods and culture or pack your Oahu itinerary full of adventure, it has it all.

 The city of Waikiki is the tourist centre and the island thrives on its tourist industry.
 As a result, everything is really easy and accessible.